-What is a Hairdresser, Hairstylist, or Cosmetologist?
+What Do Hairdresser, Hairstylist, or Cosmetologist Do?

-Life As a Hairdresser, Hairstylist, or Cosmetologist
+Life As a Hairdresser, Hairstylist, or Cosmetologist: What Do They Do?

-What Every Hairdresser, Hairstylist, or Cosmetologist Should Know
+Hairdresser, Hairstylist, or Cosmetologist Required Skills

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Service Orientation: Actively looking for ways to help people.